-- 90. This section deals with the information to disclose to the public after the first invitation, and only concerns the case in which the competent authority is planning to issue a second invitation11.
+- 93. This section deals with the information to disclose to the public after the first invitation, and only concerns the case in which the competent authority is planning to issue a second invitation15.
 Note that if a second invitation regarding a particular designated area is issued by the competent authority, this will be easily traceable by all public and private agents.
-Thus, the issuing of a second invitation is already informing any potential second-invitation respondents that at least one agent has intention to deploy a VHCN network in the designated area. - 91.
-However, the competent authority may consider publishing additional information (or making it available to all agents under request).
-This may be important when this information is important in allowing agents to better consider their investment intentions and to respond to the second invitation.
-Yet, at the same time, the competent authority must carefully consider their duty to safeguard business secrets of parties responding to the first invitation, and because of this information can only be published in an aggregated or anonymous form. - 92.
-In case the competent authority considers to make additional information available after the first invitation responses, some examples that BEREC would recommend are: number of parties who declared intentions to invest in the first invitation, status of the investments (announced, planned, financed, in progress), percentage of area (or addresses) to be covered within the designated area, or alternatively, qualitative information of the area coverage (for example: low coverage- less than a predetermined threshold coverage, medium- for coverages in between pre-determined thresholds, high- larger than a threshold coverage), announced presence of a wholesale operator, announced presence of a public undertaking, type of network (technology or medium used). - 93.
-It should be noted that in order for procedures to be transparent and non-discriminatory, if any information is released or made available after the first invitation, the same level of public disclosure or availability should be ensured if there is an expression of interest to invest as a result of the second invitation. - 94.
-Moreover, note that any information releases need to be public, or if the information is provided under request, no agent can be excluded from making such requests and the processes to require the information should also be public.
+Thus, the issuing of a second invitation is already informing any potential second-invitation respondents that at least one agent has intention to deploy a VHCN network in the designated area. - 94.
+However, the competent authority may consider publishing additional information.
+This may be important when the information is relevant in allowing agents to better consider their investment intentions and to respond to the second invitation.
+Yet, at the same time, the competent authority must carefully consider their duty to safeguard business secrets of parties responding to the first (and second) invitation and because of this, such information can only be published in an aggregated or anonymous form. - 95.
+In case that the competent authority considers making additional information available after the first invitation responses, some examples that BEREC would recommend are: number of parties who declared intentions to invest in the first invitation, status of the investments (announced, planned, financed, in progress), percentage of area (or addresses) to be covered within the designated area, or alternatively, qualitative information of the area coverage (for example: low coverage- less than a predetermined threshold coverage, medium- for coverages in between pre-determined thresholds, high-larger than a threshold coverage), announced presence of a wholesale operator, announced presence of a public undertaking, type of network (technology or medium used). - 96.
+It should be noted that in order for procedures to be transparent and non-discriminatory, if any information is released or made available after the first invitation, the same level of public disclosure or availability should be ensured if there is an expression of interest to invest as a result of the second invitation.

+15 The information to be released after any invitation is accepted, either following the first invitation or the second invitation, is described in section 3.3.

+- 97. Moreover, note that any information releases need to be public, or if the information is provided under request, no agent can be excluded from making such requests and the processes to require the information should also be public.
 This will ensure equal treatment of all potential investors.
-Therefore, in order to be easily available to all relevant undertakings and public organisations the information (or the process to require information) must be made accessible on the competent authority's website or related portals.

-11 The information to be released after any invitation is accepted, either the first invitation or the second invitation is described in section 3.3.

-95. In addition, the competent authority can decide to make information available also via local municipalities' or regional councils' websites, official journals, or any relevant ministry's website, etc., and to inform undertakings and public bodies of the publication of designated areas by press release, newsletter or targeted messages.
+Therefore, in order to be easily available to all relevant undertakings and public organisations, the information (or the process to require information) must be made accessible on the competent authority's website or related portals. - 98.
+In addition, the competent authority can decide to make information available also via local municipalities' or regional councils' websites, official journals, or any relevant ministry's website, etc., and to inform undertakings and public bodies of the publication of designated areas by press release, newsletter or targeted messages.